 The mass spectrometry-based Proteomics Resource Facility (PRF) at the Department of Pathology began its operations in 2007 and the facility occupies about 1500 sq feet of space in Room 4204 at the Medical Science I Building.

-The goal of the PRF is to assist researchers in designing proteomic experiment, maintain state-of-the-art instrumentation, technical expertise and bioinformatic support during both discovery and validation phases of proteomic experiments.
+The goal of the PRF is to assist researchers in designing proteomic experiment, maintain state-of-the-art instrumentation, provide technical expertise and bioinformatic support during both discovery and validation phases of proteomic experiments.

 During the discovery phase, the services offered by the PRF include identification of proteins from multiple sources, such as Coomassie and Silver-stained gels, identification of post-translational modifications, and shot-gun proteomic analysis of complex mixtures using either one- or two-dimensional liquid chromatography (2D-LC).
 Relative quantitation (differential proteomic analysis) using stable isotope labeling of amino acids in culture (SILAC), isotope-coded affinity tags (eg. TMT) and label-free spectral counting are also offered.